DONATE NOW to the SOCIETY FOR HUMANISTIC JUDAISM!

 Donate to the SHJ through the annual Combined Federal Campaign if YOU work for the U.S. government or are in the U.S. military

 The Combined Federal Campaign (CFC), the Federal government’s annual charity workplace campaign, encourages Federal employees, including civilian, postal, and military employees, to support charities that improve our quality of life.
-For the past seven years, the Society for Humanistic Judaism has received donations through the CFC that benefit our programs and initiatives.
+For nearly a decade, the Society for Humanistic Judaism has received donations through the CFC that benefit our programs and initiatives.
 Please search for the Society for Humanistic Judaism, CFC#12504 on your CFC Charity List, and support the cultural programs that provide a meaningful Jewish community for cultural, secular and Humanistic Jews.

 Thank you for your support!